zells/dish/readme.md

 ## Documentation ##

-This project is a work-in-progress and there isn't much documentation yet.
+This project is a work-in-progress prototype with minimal documentation.
 If you have any question or comment, please don't hesitate to [contact me].

 [contact me]: https://github.com/rtens